All Episodes

 And here's an outfit that provides the only lifetime protection plan in the industry once you start using their products.

-The website to find out where the nearest service center that uses BG products to you is BG Findashop.com.
+The website to find out where the nearest service center that uses BG products to you is bgfindashop.com.

 Very simple.

-Just type your zip code in there to list all the service centers in your area.
+They'll list all the service centers in your area.

 It's that easy.

-All right, here's that Columbus Ohio story, and it's also happening in Toledo, by the way.
+All right, here's that Columbus, Ohio story, and it's also happening in Toledo, by the way.

-A success story the White House was eager to highlight earlier this year.
+It was a success story, the CNN story, a success story the White House was eager to highlight earlier this year.

 Obama attended a graduation of 25 police recruits, touting it as a victory for the federal stimulus package.